Manoj-Thakur905/project-affbc/content/pages/index.md

           for audience with gradually less learning curve.
       - title: Fixing immediate IT problems
         content: >-
-          Problem solving is the methods we use to understand what is happening in our environment, identify things we want to change and then figure out the things that need to be done to create the desired outcome.
+          Critical thinking is the techniques we use to comprehend what's going on in our current circumstance, recognize things we need to change and afterward sort out the things that should be done to make the ideal result.
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials